greenideas/school-notes/2012/Fall/Civil Procedure/Civil-Procedure-Cases Materials-and-Questions.markdown

 * The use of a product in a particular state is sufficient contact to establish jurisdiction.
 * Manufacturers must be accountable for damage caused by their products in any state in which those products are used.
 * New transportation technology makes it easier to travel to court in other states, lowering that burden.

+#### World-Wide Volkswagen v.
+Woodson
+* SCOTUS 1980, J. White

+* **Parties**
+	* π: World-Wide Volkswagen
+	* ∂: Woodson

+* **Facts**
+	* Robinsons bought an Audi in NY & passed through OK on their way to move to AZ.
+	* While in AZ, the Audi was rear-ended, which caused it to catch fire & severely burn Mrs. Robinson & her two children.
+	* WWVW was incorporated & had its offices in NY
+	* WWVW & Seaway have only contractual connection with Audi & VW.
+	* Neither WWVW nor Seaway sells or advertises anything in OK or has any agent to receive process there.

+* **Procedural History**
+	* Robinsons sued Audi (mfr), VW of America (importer), World-Wide VW (regional distributor), & Seaway (retailer) in OK.
+	* VW of America & Seaway put in special appearances saying that giving OK jurisdiction over them would go against 8th amendment due process
+	* District ct. rejected the 8th amendment claim
+	* WWVW sought a writ of prohibition from OK Supreme Court to keep District Judge Woodson from exercising personal jurisdiction.
+	* WWVW argued (again) that due process was violated since they didn't have minimal contacts in the state
+	* OK Supreme Ct. said jurisdiction was valid under OK's "long-arm" statute
+	* OK Supreme Ct.: Given the retail value of a car, WWVW probably gets substantial income from cars that are sometimes used in OK.
+	* SCOTUS granted cert.

+* **Issue**
+	* Can a state claim in personam jurisdiction over a nonresident manufacturer and a nonresident distributor for a product sold in another state, when that product causes injury in the first state.

+* **Reasoning**
+	* Requiring minimum contact for personal jurisdiction does two things:
+		1. Protects defendant from having to litigate in distant, inconvenient forums.
+			* "fair play and substantial justice"
+			*  fairness has to be balanced against:
+				* the interest of the state in adjudicating the suit (like CA ensuring its citizens can sue insurance companies, *McGee*)
+				* the plaintiff's interest in getting speedy, convenient relief
+				* the interstate judicial system's interest in resolving conflicts efficiently
+				* the states' interests in furthering policy
+		2. Ensures that states don't encroach upon the sovereignty of coequal states.
+	* Technological & economic change are forcing the loosening of 8th amendment restrictions.
+	* The lower bound on loosening 8th amendment due process is interstate federalism.
+	* Foreseeability is too low a bar for minimum contact
+	* Due process needs to give potential defendants predictability in where they might expect to be sued and allow them to structure their conduct accordingly.

+* **Holding**
+	* Appellant did not have minimum contact with OK--no personal jurisdiction

+* **Rule**
+	* Due process needs to give potential defendants predictability in where they might expect to be sued and allow them to structure their conduct accordingly

+* **Dissent/Concurrence**
+	*

+* **Notes**
+	*